rasterio/rasterio/docs/quickstart.rst

 A Numpy N-D array is returned by ``read()``.
 Notice in the image shown above that the dataset has a trapezoid of valid data pixels and a collar of invalid or "no data" pixels.
-The no data pixels can be masked when reading using a keyword argument.
+The no data pixels can be masked when reading by using a keyword argument.

 .. code-block:: pycon